jackmaden/philosophybreak/src/pages/articles/do-neurons-push-thoughts-around-or-do-thoughts-push-neurons-around/index.md

 ---
 title: "Do Neurons Push Thoughts Around?
 Or Do Thoughts Push Neurons Around?"
-description: 'The secrets of free will, consciousness, and the self will not be unlocked just through analyzing the brain’s most primordial physical components, argues Douglas Hofstadter.
-We need to better integrate high-level mental properties into our explanations of reality.'
+description: "Thoughts, concepts, and ideas may occur at a level of abstraction ‘above’ the brain’s physical components, but that doesn’t render them mere epiphenomenon, argues cognitive scientist Douglas Hofstadter; rather, they have real causal power in the brain’s physical system."
-image: "./brain.jpg"
+image: "./brain-.jpg"
 imageAlt: "Do Neurons Push Thoughts Around?
 Or Do Thoughts Push Neurons Around?"
-imageSeo: "./brain.jpg"
+imageSeo: "./brain-.jpg"
 tags: ["Free Will", "Consciousness", "Self"]
-date: "2024-01-24"
+date: "2025-05-12"
 author: "Jack Maden"
 authorPic: "./philosophybreak.png"
 authorLink: "/about/"
 ---

+<p class="hero-image-attribution">Image: Cocktail Hour by Yumikrum, <a target="_blank" rel="noopener noreferrer" href="https://www.flickr.com/photos/94725359@N06/23654633206/">via Flickr</a> under CC license</p>

 <span class="big-letter">I</span>n his 2007 book <a target="_blank" rel="noopener noreferrer sponsored" href="https://www.amazon.com/I-Am-Strange-Loop-audiobook/dp/B07HJCBXD8?&linkCode=ll1&tag=philosophybre-20&linkId=314c0f072b74e87523aae41481d83d7c&language=en_US&ref_=as_li_ss_tl">I am a Strange Loop</a>, the cognitive scientist Douglas Hofstadter tackles the thorny subject of self: what is the ‘I’?
 In a cosmos bound by physical law, how does the ‘I’ come to exist?
 From the seething micro world of quanta, how does a sense of self, a sense of perspective and thought and feeling, possibly emerge?